Pokemon Go Rocket Grunt guide: Counters and lineups (September 2023)

-Team Go Rocket Grunts are the lowest-ranking opponents you’ll come across in Pokemon Go, but it’s still important to know what their lineups and best counters are if you want an easy victory.
+Those pesky Team Go Rocket Grunts are the lowest-ranking opponents you’ll come across in Pokemon Go, but it’s still important to know their lineups and best counters if you want to defeat them easily.

 Grunts might be the easiest members of Team Go Rocket to defeat, but they can still prove a difficult battle if you’re not prepared.
 The key to success is knowing what types they use and forming a team that takes advantage of their weaknesses.

-Fortunately, each Team Go Rocket Grunt in the game will taunt you with a line of dialogue ahead of each battle, and this dialogue will give you a hint as to which type of Pokemon they’ll use, as well as the potential pool of Pokemon they’ll choose from.
+Fortunately, each Team Go Rocket Grunt in the game will taunt you with a line of dialogue ahead of each battle, and this dialogue will give you a hint as to which type of Pokemon they’ll use and the potential pool of Pokemon they’ll choose from.

 Contents